Speykious/SeeShark/Readme.md

 - Saving a frame as an image (here's a [wiki page on how to do it](https://github.com/Speykious/SeeShark/wiki/Saving-images) using ImageSharp).
 - Recording a video stream to a video file.
 - Managing audio devices.

+## Cross-platform support

+SeeShark has been confirmed to work on Linux and Windows.

+Unfortunately, it doesn't work on MacOS.
+Long story short, FFmpeg 5 doesn't implement device enumeration for MacOS, and SeeShark doesn't implement a custom function to do that.

 ***